sopra-fs21-group-24/server/README.md

 </p>

 ## High-level components
-The main components of ou project are also the main components of the whole Game.
+The main components of our project are also the main components of the whole game.
 To be able to play the game a user has to register himself.
-The request is sent from the Front-End to the [UserController](https://github.com/sopra-fs21-group-24/server/blob/master/src/main/java/ch/uzh/ifi/hase/soprafs21/controller/UserController.java), which creates a new [**User**](https://github.com/sopra-fs21-group-24/server/blob/master/src/main/java/ch/uzh/ifi/hase/soprafs21/entity/User.java) entity.
+The request is sent from the front-end to the [UserController](https://github.com/sopra-fs21-group-24/server/blob/master/src/main/java/ch/uzh/ifi/hase/soprafs21/controller/UserController.java), which creates a new [**User**](https://github.com/sopra-fs21-group-24/server/blob/master/src/main/java/ch/uzh/ifi/hase/soprafs21/entity/User.java) entity.
-Whenever a user clicks on a GameMode (Multiplayer, Singleplayer), a new [**GameEntity**](https://github.com/sopra-fs21-group-24/server/blob/master/src/main/java/ch/uzh/ifi/hase/soprafs21/entity/GameEntity.java) is created.
+Whenever a user clicks on a gamemode (Multiplayer, Singleplayer), a new [**GameEntity**](https://github.com/sopra-fs21-group-24/server/blob/master/src/main/java/ch/uzh/ifi/hase/soprafs21/entity/GameEntity.java) is created.
-If a player chose the Multiplayer modes, additionally to the GameEntity a [**Lobby**](https://github.com/sopra-fs21-group-24/server/blob/master/src/main/java/ch/uzh/ifi/hase/soprafs21/entity/Lobby.java) is created.
-The lobby(service) handles all user organization functionalities, e.g. join/leave lobby join through RoomKey.
+If a player chose the multiplayer mode, additionally to the GameEntity a [**Lobby**](https://github.com/sopra-fs21-group-24/server/blob/master/src/main/java/ch/uzh/ifi/hase/soprafs21/entity/Lobby.java) is created.
+The lobby(service) handles all user organization functionalities, e.g. join/leave lobby join through an invite key.
 Whenever a user finishes a game, a new [**Leaderboard**](https://github.com/sopra-fs21-group-24/server/blob/master/src/main/java/ch/uzh/ifi/hase/soprafs21/entity/Leaderboard.java) entity is created with the username, score and gameMode(Clouds, Pixelation, Time).
 The new entity is stored in the LeaderboardRepository.